amoat7/SOM/README.md

     "learning_rate": learning_rate
 }
 ```
-After changing parameters in `test_som_local.py`, run `make test_som_local` to get new plot file.
+After changing parameters in `use_som_local.py`, run `make use_som_local` to get new plot file.

 ## How to use endpoint deployed on GCP cloud run

 - Clone this repo.

 - [Optional] Run `make build` to build docker image.
-Artifact registry image has been made public and will be pulled when you run `make test_som_gcp`.
+Artifact registry image has been made public and will be pulled when you run `make use_som_gcp`.

-- Run `make test_som_gcp` to check the performance of the SOM algorithm.
+- Run `make use_som_gcp` to check the performance of the SOM algorithm.
 Running this trains the network online and returns a `som.png` file as a response which will be stored in `som_plots` folder.
-Input parameters to the kohonen map  such as input data and map size can be set by changing desired parameters in `test_som_gcp.py` located in  `som_plots`.
-Parameters in `test_som_gcp.py` are specified as a dictionary as shown below.
+Input parameters to the kohonen map  such as input data and map size can be set by changing desired parameters in `use_som_gcp.py` located in  `som_plots`.
+Parameters in `use_som_gcp.py` are specified as a dictionary as shown below.
 ```
 payload = {
     "input_data":training_data,